sst/guide/_chapters/handle-cors-in-serverless-apis.md

 $ serverless invoke local --function list --path mocks/list-event.json
 ```

-You should see something link this in your terminal.
+You should see something like this in your terminal.

 ``` bash
 {